gevhaz/boksynt/README.md

 1. Clone this repo.
 2. You can immediately use it with `go run main.go`.

+# Requirements

+You need to have [pandoc](https://github.com/jgm/pandoc/) installed for _boksynt_ to work.
+Other dependencies are specified in `go.mod` and should be handled automatically.

 # Usage

 The following flags are available: